Georgina Rizk

-She is currently a main beauty pageant judge for the Miss Lebanon contest and is the current wife of Lebanese singer and actor Walid Toufic.
+She fell in love with a Palestinian militant, Ali Hassan Salameh, in 1971, and their relationship lasted until 1979 when the latter was assassinated by the Mossad.
+She is currently a beauty pageant judge for the Miss Lebanon contest and is married to Lebanese singer and actor Walid Toufic.

 Biography

-Rizk was born in Beirut in a Christian household to a Lebanese father and Hungarian mother.

-She was crowned Miss Lebanon 1970 and represented Lebanon at the Miss World pageant but failed to place.
+Rizk was born in Beirut into a Christian household.
+She was crowned Miss Lebanon in 1970 and represented Lebanon at the Miss World pageant but failed to place.
 Months later, on 24 July 1971, she represented Lebanon at the Miss Universe pageant and was crowned Miss Universe 1971 in Miami Beach, Florida, United States.
 She was the first woman from the Middle East, the fourth woman from Asia overall and the first from West Asia to win the title.
 In the pageant, she made a memorable fashion statement by wearing a very revealing top and hotpants.

 The 1972 Miss Universe pageant was held in Cerromar Beach Hotel in Dorado, Puerto Rico.
 On 30 May 1972, a month before the pageant telecast, 17 Christian pilgrims from Puerto Rico, along with other victims, were killed during an attack at the Lod Airport in Israel (now Ben Gurion International Airport).
 The massacre was perpetrated by three members of the Japanese Red Army on behalf of the Popular Front for the Liberation of Palestine (PFLP).
-Due to fear of possible retaliation for the massacre of the Puerto Ricans, Rizk was not allowed to attend the Miss Universe Pageant to crown her successor in Puerto Rico.
+Due to fear of possible retaliation for the massacre of the Puerto Ricans, Rizk was not allowed to attend the Miss Universe pageant to crown her successor in Puerto Rico.